In the past three months, M has opened my side of the medicine cabinet and asked “who are you?” at least five times.

 My side of the bathroom medicine cabinet is now filled with oils and jars of strange liquid (in addition to about 20 bottles of nail polish).

 The grapeseed and caster oils replaced my face wash.
-The jar of apple cider vinegar and water has replaced my toner…and a giant jar of coconut oil has replaced my moisturizer.
+The jar of apple cider vinegar and water has replaced my toner, the old chemical filled shampoo I had has been replaced by the Argan Oil Shampoo…and a giant jar of coconut oil has replaced my moisturizer.

 I’m on a campaign to gradually switch my conventional body care products out for more natural ones.
 Getting away from the artificial chemicals in the usual body care suspects.